Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-then ${u}$ is monotone in the fixed direction that is perpendicular to the middle side of triangle $\Omega$.
-More precisely, the maximum point of ${u}$ is achieved at the vertex opposite to $\Gamma_{D}$ if and only if the obtuse angle $\Omega$ is isosceles. \end{thm}
+then \(\nabla {u} \cdot \mathbf{n} < 0\) in \(\Omega\), where \(\mathbf{n}\) denotes the unit inward normal vector to the longer Neumann side.
+Moreover, the maximum of \({u}\) is attained at the Neumann vertex if and only if the two Neumann sides have equal lengths. \end{thm}

-Under the technical condition \eqref{LY103}, the monotonicity result is obtained in \autoref{thm13}.
-While for general range of angles $\alpha$ and $\beta$ (without \eqref{LY103}), we do not know whether the monotonicity results hold.
-However, such monotonicity result is true for the linear case.
+When condition \eqref{LY103} is not satisfied, the nonlinear obtuse case is not covered by the present argument.
+Nevertheless, in the linear case, the corresponding monotonicity result holds.

-\begin{thm} Let the same assumptions in \autoref{thm11} hold and let Neumann vertex be obtuse.
-If $f({u})$ is linear, say $f({u}) = \mu {u}$, then ${u}$ has the following properties: \begin{enumerate}[$(1)$] \item ${u}$ is monotone in the normal direction to the middle side of the triangle $\Omega$. \item The non-vertex critical point of ${u}$ (if exists) is unique and non-degenerate and lies in the interior of the middle side. \item The maximum point of ${u}$ lies at the vertex if and only if the obtuse angle $\Omega$ is isosceles. \end{enumerate} \end{thm}
+\begin{thm} Let \({u} > 0\) be the eigenfunction corresponding to the first eigenvalue of the mixed Dirichlet–Neumann problem in a planar triangle \(\Omega\) with one Dirichlet side \(\Gamma_{D}\) and two Neumann sides \(\Gamma_{N}\), and assume that the Neumann vertex is obtuse.
+Then \({u}\) satisfies the following properties: \begin{enumerate} [label = \rm(\arabic*)] \item \({u}\) is strictly decreasing in the inward normal direction to the longer Neumann side in \(\Omega\); \item \({u}\) has at most one non-vertex critical point, which, if it exists, is non-degenerate and lies in the interior of the longer Neumann side; \item the maximum of \({u}\) is attained at a vertex if and only if the triangle \(\Omega\) is isosceles. \end{enumerate} \end{thm}

-Comparing with \autoref{conj15}, we observe that \autoref{thm11} and \autoref{thm12} provide a resolution to this conjecture in the semilinear case for a non-obtuse Neumann vertex.
-Meanwhile, \autoref{thm13} offers a partial answer to the correct formulation of this conjecture in the semilinear case for an obtuse Neumann vertex, subject to the additional condition \eqref{LY103}.
-Ultimately, \autoref{thm13} confirms the accurate formulation of this conjecture for an obtuse Neumann vertex.
-Combining all the aforementioned results, we conclusively settle the correct form of \autoref{conj15}.
+In relation to \autoref{conj101}, \autoref{thm102} and \autoref{thm103} resolve the conjecture in the semilinear case when the Neumann vertex is non-obtuse.
+Meanwhile, \autoref{thm104} provides a partial answer in the semilinear obtuse case under the additional condition \eqref{LY103}.
+In the linear case, \autoref{thm105} yields a complete result for all obtuse triangles.
+Therefore, the conjecture is completely resolved in the linear case, and in the semilinear case under condition \eqref{LY103}.
+The nonlinear obtuse case without \eqref{LY103} remains open.